nesi/hpc_training/_lessons/maui-and-mahuika/08-slurm.md

 permalink: /lessons/maui-and-mahuika/slurm
 chapter: maui-and-mahuika
 ---

+## Objectives

+You will learn:

+* how to write a Slurm job script
+* how to submit jobs (serial, OpenMP, MPI and hybrid) to the different partitions
+* how to check the status of running and completed jobs

-Content is currently under development.
-Check back soon.
+**Content is currently under development.
+Check back soon.**